Desperate Chinese steelmakers dump iron ore stocks

 The sale of port inventories is deepening a rout in iron ore prices which have already tumbled 25 percent over the past two months as the sector struggles with overcapacity, falling demand for steel from real estate to shipbuilding, and tight credit.

-This week, prices for the raw material hit their lowest in a decade at $40.30 a tonne, while futures contracts <0#SZZF:> fell to record lows of $33 a tonne for 2016.
+This week, prices for the raw material hit their lowest in a decade at $40.30 a tonne .IO62-CNI=SI, while futures contracts <0#SZZF:> fell to record lows of $33 a tonne for 2016.
 Shanghai rebar steel prices also sank to all-time lows.

 “The market declines have been accelerated by steel mills who are selling iron ore at low prices because they are short of cash,” said an iron ore trader in Beijing.